Cambridge IELTS 5 Test 2 Reading Passage 2 Answers Analysis what's so funny Humor Research Cambridge IELTS 5 Reading [...]

 Answer to question 24: C

-Corresponding to the original: Paragraph 9: Making a rapid emotional assessment of the events of the moment is an extremely demanding job for the brain, animal or human
+Corresponding to the original: Paragraph 9: Making a rapid emotional assessment of the events of the moment is an extremely demanding job for the brain, animal or human.

 Analysis: The most diffcult in the question stem corresponds to the extremely demanding, so as to determine the sentence.
-The original meaning is "it is difficult to assess the emotion of events".
+The original meaning is that "it is difficult to assess the emotion of events".
 Therefore, determine C as the answer.

 Answer to question 25: A